ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This resource implements GET and POST handlers.

 * GET: the GET handler returns the list of policies for the group identified by "gid".
 The payload of the response is formatted as a CBOR Map, where each pair specifies a particular management aspect.

-* POST: the POST handler is not defined in this document.
-This handler is meant for the administration of policies at the KDC.

 The specific format and meaning of group policies MUST be specified in the application profile (REQ4).